 Instead of leaving the tooth under their pillow, have them decorate a tupperware container with glitter, paint, and stickers.
 Put the tooth in the container and set it beside their bed.
 This makes it easier for the fairy, so you don’t have to root around under the kid’s pillow looking for a tiny tooth.

 “My wife was out of town, and I forgot to do my tooth fairy duties.
 In the morning, my daughter was in tears.
 So I asked her: ‘Was it windy last night?
 Fairies can’t fly in the wind.’
-The next night, I made sure to leave a note from the tooth fairy apologizing for not making it last night because of the wind,” said Black Hills Parent Creative Director and clever Tooth Fairy John Edwards
+The next night, I made sure to leave a note from the tooth fairy apologizing for not making it last night because of the wind,” said Black Hills Family Creative Director and clever Tooth Fairy John Edwards

 Top 3 Tooth Fairy Tips: